egnascimento/CalculaFlex/README.md

 ### *Prerequisites:*
 Mandatory having Android Studio installed to run this application and its integration.

+## *Instalation:*

+For having all functionality fully working you need to follow the basic steps below.
+Make sure you have Android Studio installed in your computer.

+#### 1. Install Android Studio
+Make sure you have installed latest version.

+#### 2. Clone GitHub project into Android Studio
+After cloning the project, you will be able to check kotlin files and possible change/enhance any part of the logic you require.

+#### 3. Play/ Simulate the project
+Play/simulate scenarios as you like.

 ### *Authors:*
 * Eduardo G. Nascimento